theforeman/foreman_remote_execution/doc/source/design/index.md

 1 and I can override all the values (including targeting, job, templates and inputs)

+**Re-invoke a job for failed hosts**

+1. given I'm in job details page
+1. when I choose re-run
+1. then a user dialog opens with job invocation form, with prefiled targeting parameters from the previous execution
+1 and I can override all the values (including targeting, job, templates and inputs)
+1. I can choose in the targeting to only run on hosts that failed with the job previously

 **Edit a bookmark referenced by pending job invocation**

 1. given I have a pending execution task which targeting was created from a bookmark
 2. when I edit the bookmark
 3. then I should be notified about the existence of the pending tasks with ability to update the targeting (or cancel and recreate the invocation)

 Design
 ------